enkia/gulpfile/README.md

 2. Changes to source SASS files.
 3. Changes to HTML files
 4. Changes to source Javascript files and libraries.
-5. Changes to all source files and uses Browsersync to auto refresh the browser.
+5. Changes to all source files and uses Browsersync (optionally) to auto refresh the browser.

 ### Builds
 1. Moves any new images to production location.